Approved by the Energy, Environment, and Water Policy Committee on January 16, 2025

 Policy

 The American Society of Civil Engineers (ASCE) urges government agencies and private entities at all levels to incorporate risk management in all decision-making processes that affect the public's safety, health, welfare, and investments in infrastructure.
 Further, potential risks and risk management practices must be clearly communicated to the public.
-This can be accomplished by government agencies and private entities by:
+This can be accomplished by:

-- Developing tools to effectively communicate risks from natural and man-made hazards to the public and encourage public participation in decision making.
+• Using existing and developing new tools to effectively communicate risks from natural and man-made hazards to the public and encourage public participation in key decision making.

-- Revisiting risk assessments as conditions change and additional information becomes available.
+• Revisiting risk assessments on a periodic basis and as conditions change or additional information becomes available.

 Issue

 Risk management, as defined by the Department of Homeland Security, is “the process of identifying, analyzing, assessing, and communicating risk and accepting, avoiding, transferring or controlling it to an acceptable level.”
-Many Government agencies have recently developed tools to conduct risk assessments and prioritize the allocation of limited resources.
+Many Government agencies, such as the U.S. Environmental Protection Agency and U.S. Army Corps of Engineers have recently developed tools to conduct risk assessments and prioritize the allocation of limited resources.
 However, effectively communicating risks with the public remains a significant challenge.
-The public struggles to understand the level of risk and the impact of infrastructure failures.
-Prior disaster events demonstrate the consequences of failure were not completely understood.
+Currently, public awareness of risks and the impact of infrastructure failures due to government and private decision making is low.
+Prior disaster events demonstrate the consequences of risks that failure were not completely identified, understood, or managed.

 With effective risk management, public participation in the decision-making process, and improved public communication techniques, government agencies and private entities can make informed decisions on critical topics ranging from land use, infrastructure development, mitigation of natural or man-made hazards, and establishment of environmental standards.